webforj/webforj-documentation/tutorials/intro.md

-Navigate through the tutorials section using the left sidebar to find video tutorials on an array of subjects, including installation demonstrations, control usage demos, project construction tutorials, and more.
+Navigate through the tutorials section using the left sidebar to find video tutorials on an array of subjects, including installation demonstrations, component usage demos, project construction tutorials, and more.